 The BMA is a music performance degree that also allows the student to take approximately 30 credit hours in a secondary emphasis.
 Students in this degree program present one recital and participate in ensembles for a minimum of three years.
 The secondary emphasis allows students to pursue additional studies either within the School of Music or in other departments and colleges at the University of Oklahoma.

-Students who choose a secondary emphasis from within the School of Music have five options: music technology, jazz emphasis, academic emphasis, theatre organ, or organ technology.
+Students who choose a secondary emphasis from within the School of Music have four options: music technology, jazz emphasis, academic emphasis, and theatre organ.

 Students who pursue an emphasis outside of the School of Music have a wide array of options when it comes to fulfilling their secondary emphasis requirements.
 Many choose to pursue a minor in another area of study.
 At last count, OU has over one hundred available minor degree options.